AppCron/ACInteractor/README.md

 ## Extended Completion Handlers
 It is not necessary to use the default completion and error handlers.
 You can add custom completion closures, like **onUpdate(UpdateResponse)**, or custom error closures, like **onExtendedError(ExtendedError)**.
 This can be either done by adding them as poperties to specific request or by subclassing **InteractorRequest**.

-**Be aware when adding custom error handlers.** ACInteractor uses the default **onError** closure to report internal errors, like not finding an interactor for a given request.
+**Be aware when adding custom error handlers.** ACInteractor uses the default **onError** closure to report internal errors, like not finding an Interactor for a given request.
 See section "Troubleshooting" for Details.

-## Asyncronous Requests
+## Asynchronous Requests
+Since ACInteractor uses closures for result handling, you can easily switch between synchronous and asychronous behavior without the need to adjust your Interactor's interface.

+When making asychronous callbacks from your Interactor, it's recommend to dispatch your **onCompletion** and **onError** closure calls to the thread the Interactor's **execute()** method has been called from.
+Whether to use background threads and when and how to dispatch back to the caller's thread is a technical detail of your Interactor, that should be hidden from the caller.
+It is not the responsibility of a ViewController to disptach your asynchronous stuff back on the main thread.
+Maybe it can by done with `dispatch_async`, maybe `dispatch_sync` is neccessary, the ViewController can't know.

 ## Dependency Injection